 Video conferencing is a technology that enables students at designated sites to see and hear each other and their instructor in real time, similar to a traditional classroom, with class sessions scheduled regularly throughout the semester.
 The Outreach Video Network (OVN) is the primary video conferencing network used for delivering University of Wyoming video conferencing courses.
 OVN sites are located in Afton, Casper, Cheyenne, Cody, Douglas, Evanston, Gillette, Green River, Jackson, Lander, Laramie, Lusk, Newcastle, Powell, Rawlins, Riverton, Rock Springs, Sheridan, and Torrington.

 Audio conferencing uses long-distance telephone lines and a centrally located bridge to link as many as 96 class sites at a time.
 A bridge operator in Laramie monitors each class and the equipment.
-Each site with the state of Wyoming is equipped with speaker phones and microphones so students and the instructor can talk to and hear each other.
+Each site within the state of Wyoming is equipped with speaker phones and microphones so students and the instructor can talk to and hear each other.
 Students often view on-demand streamed recordings of lectures on their own time and then gather to discuss the material via the telephone conference.
 Audio conferencing courses generally require a total statewide/nationwide enrollment of 25 students for the class to be held.
 These courses usually can be delivered to most locations, provided at least three students are enrolled at each site.
 If a course is offered statewide/nationwide, students at their designated locations may take the course as long as there is sufficient enrollment at that site.

 Web conferencing connects students and their instructor in real-time class sessions over the Internet.
 A Web conference can include two-way audio, limited video, computer-application sharing and is accessible from your computer.
 Internet connectivity required; a high-speed connection (DSL, cable modem, etc.) is preferred.
 A headset/microphone combination is necessary for audio participation.
 If you do not have audio capability on your computer, you can submit questions or comments with the chat feature.